grafana/pyroscope/docs/sources/operators-guide/run-production-environment/production-tips/index.md

 The ingester receives samples from distributor, and appends the received samples to the specific per-tenant TSDB that is stored on the ingester local disk.
 The per-tenant TSDB is composed of several files and the ingester keeps a file descriptor open for each TSDB file.
-The total number of file descriptors, used to load TSDB files, linearly increases with the number of tenants in the Grafana Mimir cluster and the configured `-blocks-storage.tsdb.retention-period`.
+The total number of file descriptors, used to load TSDB files, linearly increases with the number of tenants in the Grafana Fire cluster and the configured `-blocks-storage.tsdb.retention-period`.

 We recommend fine-tuning the following settings to avoid reaching the maximum number of open file descriptors:

 1. Configure the system's `file-max` ulimit to at least `65536`.
-Increase the limit to `1048576` when running a Grafana Mimir cluster with more than a thousand tenants.
+Increase the limit to `1048576` when running a Grafana Fire cluster with more than a thousand tenants.
 1. Enable ingesters [shuffle sharding]({{< relref "../../configure/configuring-shuffle-sharding/index.md" >}}) to reduce the number of tenants per ingester.

 ### Ingester disk space